tweag/nickel/doc/manual/typing.md

 ```

 Let us try on the filter example.
 We want the call to be inside the statically
 typechecked block.
-The easiest way is to add an annotation at the top-level:
+The easiest way is to capture the whole expression by adding
+a type annotation at the top-level:

 ```nickel
 (let filter = fun pred l =>